bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Absolutely-Everything-You-Could-Need-To-Know-About-How-JavaScript-Works-.md

 <em>If you are someone who has heard about the terms event loop, callback queue, concurrency model and call stack but…</em>www.zeolearn.com</a><a href="https://www.zeolearn.com/magazine/understanding-the-javascript-event-loop" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://code.likeagirl.io/what-the-heck-is-event-loop-1e414fccef49" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://code.likeagirl.io/what-the-heck-is-event-loop-1e414fccef49"><strong>Event loop in javascript</strong><br />
-<em>If you love javascript you’ve need to learn this.
-One of the deeper aspects of JavaScript is it’s Event Loop.
+<em>If you love javascript you've need to learn this.
+One of the deeper aspects of JavaScript is it's Event Loop.
 Its…</em>code.likeagirl.io</a><a href="https://code.likeagirl.io/what-the-heck-is-event-loop-1e414fccef49" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://flaviocopes.com/javascript-event-loop/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://flaviocopes.com/javascript-event-loop/"><strong>The JavaScript Event Loop</strong><br />
 <em>The Event Loop is one of the most important aspects to understand about JavaScript.
 I've programmed for years with…</em>flaviocopes.com</a><a href="https://flaviocopes.com/javascript-event-loop/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>